pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

 ODB adaptor uses the Cloud Controller as a source of truth for service offerings, plans, and instances.

 To reach adaptor the Cloud Controller, configure ODB with either client or user credentials in the adaptor broker manifest.
-For more information, see [Write a Broker Manifest](#broker-manifest) below.
+For more information, see [Write₲a₲Broker₲Manifest](#broker-manifest) below.

 > **Note :** The client adaptor or [user](must-have-the-following) permissions.